ngunder/advent-of-code-2020/README.md

 # advent-of-code-2020
 Sorry this was done in Windows 10, so the file input files include \r\n for each newline.
-If you try this out in linux, you need to accomidate for that.
+If you try this out in linux, you need to accommodate for that.

 To run, you need erlang : http://erlang.org/